Saveeza/eu-transition-bonds-credibility-policy-analysis/README.md

 ---

-## 📌 Project Status
+## ✅ Project Status
+✅ Repository created and structured

-- ✅ Article published
+✅ Article published
-- ✅ Repository structure, data, visuals, and analysis notebook complete
+✅ Data, visuals, and references uploaded
-- 🔜 More country comparisons and references coming soon
+📊 Notebook analysis completed
+📌 Final review and README polishing done

 ---

+## 📄 License
+This project is licensed under the [MIT License](LICENSE).

-📫 *Questions, feedback, or want the summary in German?
-Feel free to get in touch.*
+*For questions, feedback, or collaboration — feel free to reach out!*